sts10/bottle-rs/readme.markdown

 A Rush command-line tool to compress and encrypt (and decrypt and extract) files or directories using [age](https://github.com/FiloSottile/age), gzip, and tar.

-Bottle has no config options, optionally accepts two (simple) flags, and only takes a single parameter, in an attempt to follow age's philosophy of simplicity.
+Bottle has no config options and optionally accepts two (simple) flags, in an attempt to follow age's philosophy of simplicity.
+It can take multiple files or directories.

 **This program is currently just a toy.
 I would not use it for real-world encryption/archiving at this time.** As [the age crate, which this tool uses, warns](https://docs.rs/age/0.7.1/age/index.html), "Caution: all crate versions prior to 1.0 are beta releases for testing purposes only."